-\textbf{\texttt{CLUE}: CLustering Uncertainty-weighted Embeddings.} To measure informativeness we use predictive entropy $\mathcal{H}(Y|\mathbf{x}; \modelparams)$~\cite{wang2014new} ($\mathcal{H}(Y|\mathbf{x})$ for brevity), which for $C$-way classification, is defined as: In Active DA, entropy can be viewed as capturing both uncertainty and domainness, by considering an \emph{implicit} domain classifier $d(\mathbf{x})$~\cite{saito2019semi} based on entropy thresholding~\footnote{This assumes that source instances have low predictive entropy, which is generally satisfied under supervised training.}:

-where 1 and 0 denote target and source domain labels, and $\gamma$ is a threshold value.
+To measure informativeness we use predictive entropy $\mathcal{H}(Y|\mathbf{x}; \modelparams)$~\cite{wang2014new} ($\mathcal{H}(Y|\mathbf{x})$ for brevity), which for $C$-way classification, is defined as: Under a domain shift, entropy can be viewed as capturing both uncertainty \emph{and} domainness.
+Rather than training an explicit domain discriminator~\cite{ganin2014unsupervised,su2019active}, we consider an \emph{implicit} domain classifier $d(\mathbf{x})$~\cite{saito2019semi} based on entropy thresholding~\footnote{This assumes that source instances have low predictive entropy, which is generally satisfied under supervised training.}: where 1 and 0 denote target and source domain labels, and $\gamma$ is a threshold value.
 The probability of an instance belonging to the target domain is thus given by: